TheSoftwareHouse/rad-modules-docs/docs/mailer-swagger.md

 ---
-id: mailer-endpoints
+id: mailer-swagger
-title: Mailer service endpoints
+title: Mailer service swagger
 ---

 ## How to communicate with Mailer service: